Classroom Training Part 1: Monday, May 18, 2020 9:00 am-3:00 pm

 - Develop and implement effective volunteer-related training organization-wide

 - Recruit, track, and communicate with volunteers digitally

-In order to receive the Volunteer Management Badge, the organization must submit the following items to UNA to be reviewed:
+In order to receive the Volunteer Management Badge, the organization must submit the following evidence items to the Subject Matter Expert to be reviewed and approved:

-- Targeted Outreach Plan: complete a targeted outreach strategy for three organizational goals
+E1: Targeted Outreach Plan: Complete a targeted outreach strategy for three organizational goals.

-- Prospective Volunteer Follow-up Procedure: Provide a written procedure flowchart or outline of the intake process after a volunteer submits an application
+E2: Prospective Volunteer Follow-up Procedure: Provide a written procedure, flowchart, or outline of the process after a volunteer submits an application.

-- Impact and Value Measurement Materials: submit a list of interview questions, list of clients to interview.
+E7: Impact and Value Measurement Materials: Submit a list of interview questions, list of clients to interview.

 E8: Action Plan for Support: Assess current weaknesses and solutions; submit a support list with specific roles for certain staff members at every level.

 E9: Training Plan for Staff Integration: Identify two training action items and implementation strategy/timeline to integrate staff and volunteers for organizational cohesion.